 I am a docent at the Des Moines Art Center and the Pappajohn Sculpture Park in Des Moines, Iowa.
 My career as an educator and my experience as a volunteer docent have convinced me that we are all here to help each other—to guide each other in our investigation of the way the world works and what this life can be about... to discover what is real ...to find meaning in life.
 Docents and guides empower people in that process of discovery and self-discovery.
 This is important work... for anyone!
 Whether in a museum, a botanical garden, a zoo or a historical site we seek to spark connections between people and the meanings that emerge from an encounter with cultural and natural resources.
 We enrich the experience... building emotional and intellectual bonds in the process.

 My Connection with the NDSC

-In 2009 I became aware of the National Docent Symposium, registered and have attended every Symposium since.
+In 2009 I became aware of the National Docent Symposium, attended my first symposium in Toronto and have attended every Symposium since.
 I have found great benefit in gathering with like-minded folks who are passionate about what they do and are serious about wanting to continually up their game.
-Sometimes I wonder that so many of these people not only volunteer their time in their home institutions but also commit to ensuring that the symposium networking and educational opportunities endure by serving as directors of the NDSC.
-I have also observed that the revised NDSC Docent Handbook 2 offers institutions a great resource that saves time and expense when budgets are notoriously tight.
+The NDSC is very much a working board of directors.
+I am grateful for my NDSC colleagues who not only volunteer in their home institutions but also generously commit their time and talents to provide an ever-growing range of networking and educational opportunities for docents and guides around the world.
+Our biennial symposia have always enabled face-to-face collaborating, connecting and exchanging ideas.
+Recently, our virtual platforms have also become vibrant settings for community building.